HassenIO/blog-old/content/blog/2019/01/12-week-year-book-summary/index.md

 Be like a machine.
 Define clear, time-boxed actions, you must perform.
 This requires a shift in how we see productivity: Instead of thinking in term of goals, we think in term of systems that will help perform actions.

-Weekly and daily plannings helps create systems to be a “doer”.
-We not only know “we must do a thing”, we know “when it will be done”.
+Weekly and daily plannings helps create systems to be a "doer".
+We not only know "we must do a thing", we know "when it will be done".

 Process control also creates habits.
 Actions that must be done daily (like writing), are easier to achieve if we already reserved time slots for them.
 After few weeks, that hard to do actions will become routines.